adraffy/ensip-norm/draft.md

 	* Unicode text is ultimately subject to font-styling and display context.
 	* Unsupported characters (`�`) may appear unremarkable.
 	* Unsupported emoji sequences with ZWJ may appear indistinguishable from those without ZWJ.
-* Names composed of labels of different bidi properties may appear differently depending on context.
+* Names composed of labels with varying bidi properties may appear differently depending on context.
 	* Normalization does not enforce single-directional names.
-	* Names may be composed of labels of different directions however normalized labels are never bidirectional.
+	* Names may be composed of labels of different directions but normalized labels are never bidirectional.
 * Not all normalized names are visually unambiguous.
 * This ENSIP only addresses **single-character** [confusables](https://www.unicode.org/reports/tr39/).
 	* There exist confusable-yet-distinct **single-character** confusables: